Getting your Trinity Audio player ready... |

 Thus, we know that the fraction of recovered marbles is 24/120.

-Because this is a grid-in question, we cannot directly grid in the value 24/128 because there are not enough positions in the grid to accommodate this fraction.
-Thus, we have two options: (1) reduce the fraction or (2) convert the fraction to a decimal number.
+This answer cannot fit into the 5 allowable spaces in the grid.
+Thus, we have 2 options: (1) reduce the fraction or (2) convert the fraction to a decimal number.

 (1) Reduce the fraction: